Wildland Fire Crews

 Fire Effects Crews specialize in documenting pre- and post-fire effects to vegetation and fuel.
 Fire Effects Crews spend most of their work time in a field environment, but also input and manage data and identify plants in an office setting.
 The work generally consists of collecting standard vegetation measurements, identifying plant species, and measuring wildland fuel loading.
 Some Fire Effects crew members also work as Fire Effects Monitors (FEMO) on planned and unplanned wildland fires where they document fire behavior and weather observations during active fires.
 In some cases Fire Effects crew members also participate in operational fire activities such as suppression and fuel treatments.

 Fuels Crews are used primarily for working on fuels projects which include hazardous fuels reduction and restoration of fire adapted ecosystems.
 This work may entail thinning of timber, woodlands, or shrubs with chainsaws; utilizing prescribed fire to reduce fuels; pilling and chipping of slash; chemical application to undesirable fuels; monitoring pre and post fire effects; and fire suppression on occasion.
 These crews can range in size up to a ten person crew.
 Fuels crews are skilled in a variety of hand tool and chainsaws use.
+May participate prescribed fire and wildfire activities, which may include: burn unit prep, fire operations, maintenance of equipment and supplies, mop up, and monitoring.

 Hand Crews normally consist of 18-20 crewmembers.
 Hand Crews can be used for a variety of operations on a wildland fires.
 Hand Crews are assigned duties on wildland and prescribed fire primarily that consist of constructing fire lines with hand tools and chainsaws, burning out areas using drip torches and other firing devices, and mop-up and rehabilitation of burned areas.
 Hand crews may or may not have assigned permanent supervision.